You're all set!

 Understanding Rust: The Iron Nemesis

-Iron rusts due to a reaction with oxygen and moisture in the environment, a process known as oxidation.
-When iron comes into contact with water and oxygen, it forms iron oxide, commonly known as rust.
-This chemical reaction occurs because iron is seeking to return to its natural, more stable, mineral state.
+Iron rusts due to a reaction with oxygen and moisture in the environment, known as oxidation.
+Iron forms iron oxide, commonly known as rust, when it comes into contact with water and oxygen.
+This chemical reaction occurs because iron seeks to return to its natural, more stable mineral state.

 Different types of rust can appear on metal surfaces.
-For example, uniform rust covers large areas evenly, pitting corrosion creates small holes, and galvanic corrosion occurs when iron is in contact with a more noble metal in the presence of an electrolyte like saltwater.
+For example, uniform rust covers large areas evenly, pitting corrosion creates small holes, and galvanic corrosion occurs when iron is in contact with a more noble metal in an electrolyte like saltwater.

 Over time, rust can significantly damage iron and metal items.
 It weakens the metal, making it brittle and crumbly.
 This degradation can lead to structural failure in buildings and bridges or breakage in everyday items like tools and vehicles.
 Preventing rust is crucial to preserve the integrity and longevity of iron and metal objects.